How to Achieve Harmony in the Workplace

 What the employer can do instead is invest in the designers by giving them access to courses and certificates to master those AI tools in order to increase the speed of delivery and have cutting-edge designs.

-This way, the employer will leverage the design expertise of the designer, and the designer will have gained new skills that will help develop better designs.
+This way, the employer will leverage the design expertise of the designer, and the designer will gain new skills that will help develop better designs.

 The importance of the polarity management model stems from empowering HR managers with a choice.
 Instead of having to choose between employer or employee, polarity management helps you do just that – manage both in order to optimise performance.